laxvy/laxvy/README.md

 ## Hello~

-A lot of my code is a work in progress, but I'm hoping for my github account to be representative of the things I love and everything about myself.
+A lot of my code is a work in progress (Thus private as a result), but I'm hoping for my github account to be representative of the things I love and everything about myself.

 I'm Currently Learning Japanese, albeit very slowly.